nasser/magic/_posts/2017-10-16-the-analyzer.md

 Beyond that, the structure of an AST node is *completely dynamic*.
 This approach is has all the benefits that Clojure data gives you with enough regularity to run generic recursive walks through a deeply nested tree.

-There isn't any documentation on the contents of the different AST node types, and I personally learned about the structure of different the AST nodes by experimenting in the REPL.
+The contents of the different AST node types are [documented in the tools.analyzer AST Quickref](https://clojure.github.io/tools.analyzer/spec/quickref.html), but I personally learned about their structures by experimenting in the REPL.

 ## MAGIC Passes
 On its own, `tools.analyzer` only analyzes *most* of Clojure, namely, the subset of Clojure that is not *host-specific*.